Glovers Lane Surgery

 .
 Please call after 12 o’clock for all other requests (e.g., sick notes, test results and general enquiries etc).

 .
-If possible, fill in a e-consult online for the doctor to get in touch again please put as many symptoms as possible on the form.
+If possible, fill in a Patchs online request for the doctor to get in touch again please put as many symptoms as possible on the form.

 APPOINTMENT SYSTEM FREQUENTLY ASKED QUESTIONS